xzf89718/oscilloscope_scripts/README.md

 This project contains interface to help you collect waveform data from osilloscope and transform them into root file.
 # Contact me
 Author: Zifeng XU
+Email: zifeng.xu@foxmail.com
+mg20220214@smail.nju.edu.cn
-Email: zifeng.xu@cern.ch
+zifeng.xu@cern.ch
 # How to
 ## Every Login
 cd ~/pyvisa_3d8/Scripts/activate
 .\activate
 ## Example
 ### RunMeasurement.py
+Batch mode:
+Example: python RunMeasurement.py this_is_an_example --n_save_waveforms 5 --save_channels CH1,CH2 --output_dir output_dir
+Run with auto mode scope name
-Example: python RunMeasurement.py this_is_an_example --n_save_waveforms 5 --save_channels CH1,CH2 --outputdir output_dir
+Example: python RunMeasurement.py this_is_an_example --n_save_waveforms 5 --save_channels CH1,CH2 --output_dir output_dir --scope_name auto
+Interactive mode:
+$ipython
+[0] import RunMeasurement
+[1] RunMeasurement.SampleOnce(RunMeasurement.Scope, "CH1,CH2")
+[2] Enter your scope_name, also provide "default" and "auto" for quick setup
+[3] auto
+If the setup is correct, you will got a plot contain waveforms from CH1 and CH2

 ### Transform_csv_to_tree.py
 Example: python Transform_csv_to_tree.py this_is_an_example.root input_dir input_file_name this_is_an_example --n_save_waveforms 5 --save_channels CH1,CH2 --n_max_points 2000
 ### Plot_waveform_from_root.py